-Child Protection & Harassment Policy
+Child and Vulnerable Adult Protection Policy

-- All Club members are made aware of the Club Codes of Conduct.
+- All Club members are made aware of the Club Code/s of Conduct.

-- The Club will obtain written Medical details of young paddlers which will be made known to coaches where deemed appropriate and/or necessary.
+- The Club will obtain written medical details of young paddlers which will be made known to coaches, where deemed appropriate and/or necessary.